phip1611/gitlab-timelogs/README.md

 ## Target Audience

 Developers who track their times in GitLab issues.
 Use it to check if you:
+- accounted less than 15 minutes to an issue (typically a mistake)
 - accounted your full 8 hours of time per day split across multiple tickets
 - didn't account time to a Saturday or Sunday (which we normally don't do), and